penguinite/onbox/README.md

 Oh and it also means we can easily test this out.

 I know it seems a bit confusing but you, as a user, don't really have to worry about this change/separation.
 You can still call the entirety of this and the server program "Pothole", it doesn't really matter and people will in 99% of cases know what you are talking about.

+## What is the release cycle?

+Well, this library follows the same versioning and release cycle as the regular Pothole server program.
+The version should always be bumped unless there is no measurable difference between the current codebase and the previous one.

 ## Copyright